pentacent/keila-web/content/docs/forms.md

 # Forms: Create and Embed Newsletter Signup Forms

-*Forms* are how new contacts usually get into your Keila database.
+Create *Forms* to allow new contacts to sign up to your newsletter.

-You can either use them as stand-alone landing pages or include Keila forms into existing websites.
+You can either use them as stand-alone landing pages or include Keila signup forms in your existing websites.

 In order to create a form, navigate to the *Forms* page and click on *Create new Form*.